 The use of prescribed fire as a management tool will be critical to the long-term health of the natural habitat and native species at the Red Root Preserve.
-A successful controlled burn was conducted on the property in the December 2009.
-A subsequent controlled burn should occur every 3-5 years.
+Successful controlled burns were conducted on the property in December 2009 and 2016.
+Subsequent controlled burns should occur every 3-5 years.
 This will create desirable effects on native ground cover and will further reduce hardwoods and undesirable vegetation.
-The Florida Forest Service (FFS) assisted with the first prescribed burn on the property.
-Staff will coordinate with the Big Corkscrew Island Fire
+The Florida Forest Service (FFS) assisted with the first prescribed burns on the property.
+Staff will also coordinate with the Big Corkscrew Island Fire Department before every burn to protect the surrounding structures and the Sheriff's Department with traffic control on Immokalee Road.
+Staff may also coordinate efforts with the Audubon Corkscrew Swamp Sanctuary Staff.